lucagrb/ALFOSC-quickred/README.md

 version 0.1 - This is a very short description of the code. a better version will be provided after the "official release" (YEAH!)

+This code reduces ALFOSC@NOT spectra, obtained with the grism #4 (ver 0.1) and provides a flux-calibrated spectrum using old calibration files.
+You need to download the entire set of files and directories somewhere into your computer.

 This script requires pyraf given that it is based on IRAF scripts.
 Then, the main pre-requisite consists in a working version of pyraf, which works better with python 2.7.
 My suggestion consists in creating a new conda environment, in this case named "iraf27" (of course, you need first conda) using the following command